Listening and reading aids

 Dolphin EasyReader is a free application for iPad and Android that reads accessible books such as Celia’s e-books and texts copied with the Reader function.
 More about Easy Reader

-Voice Dream Reader is a paid application for iPad and Android that can read PDF and ePub files and supports the copying and reading aloud of webpage texts using the Safari browser.
-More about Voice Dream Reader
+Voice Dream Reader is a paid application for iPad.
+Application can read PDF and ePub files and supports the copying and reading aloud of webpage texts using the Safari browser.
+More about Voice Dream Reader.

 T2S: Text to Voice – Read Aloud